awsdocs/aws-encryption-sdk-docs/doc_source/javascript-compatibility.md

 However, when you use the AWS Encryption SDK for JavaScript, you need to be aware of some compatibility issues in the JavaScript language implementation and in web browsers\.

 Also, when using different language implementations, be sure to configure compatible master key providers, master keys, and keyrings\.
-For details, see [Keyring Compatibility](choose-keyring.md#keyring-compatibility)\.
+For details, see [Keyring compatibility](choose-keyring.md#keyring-compatibility)\.

-## AWS Encryption SDK for JavaScript Compatibility<a name="javascript-language-compatibility"></a>
+## AWS Encryption SDK for JavaScript compatibility<a name="javascript-language-compatibility"></a>

 The JavaScript implementation of the AWS Encryption SDK differs from other language implementations in the following ways:
 + The encrypt operation of the AWS Encryption SDK for JavaScript doesn't return nonframed ciphertext\.
 However, the AWS Encryption SDK for JavaScript will decrypt framed and nonframed ciphertext returned by other language implementations of the AWS Encryption SDK\.